claustrofob/FlexArea/README.md

 --------
 * Does not add any additional html markup
 * No limitations and special requirements in textarea css customizing
+* Does not add an empty line at the bottom
 * Supports paste/cut operations
 * Does not use setTimeout functions
 * Works in IE6-9, Firefox, Chrome, Opera and others